-As the Recognised International Federation for Para Golf by the International Paralympic Committee, the International Golf Federation (IGF) is committed to the development of Para Golf and golf for the disabled through the guidance of the IGF Golfers with Disabilities Committee.
+As the Recognised International Federation for Golf for Athletes with a Disability by the International Paralympic Committee, the International Golf Federation (IGF) is committed to the development of Golf for Athletes with a Disability through the guidance of the IGF Golfers with Disabilities Committee.
 The IGF encourages golf stakeholders to be inclusive and to promote golf for the disabled at every level, with our key areas of responsibility focusing on:

 • Promote and encourage participation and accessibility of golf for Golfers with Disabilities (GwD).